randallard/rancher-discourse/docs/technical/index.md

 # Technical Documentation

-This section covers the technical aspects of the Prisoner's Dilemma app, including architecture, frontend and backend implementation, and API references.
+This section covers the technical aspects of the Rancher Discourse deployment, including architecture, frontend and backend implementation, and API references.

 ## Overview